omondijeff/errorlytic-frontend/DOCKER_README.md

-# DeQuote Docker Setup
+# VAGnosis Docker Setup

-This document explains how to run the entire DeQuote application (frontend + backend + database) using Docker.
+This document explains how to run the entire VAGnosis application (frontend + backend + database) using Docker.

 ## Architecture